 So you can, for example, display the mixer on the laptop screen and the trace view on the main screen.
 It would also be possible to close the laptop and only work on the main screen or connect to another screen.
 Be sure that your laptop has two outputs on the graphics card.

-This post comes as a continuation of the Best Laptop For Music Production ( Buyer’s Guide).
-(We recommend you to read this first to get an better idea on what you should choose next).
+This post comes as a continuation of the Best Laptop For Music Production (We recommend you to read this first to get a better idea of what you should choose next).

 Mac/OSX based for best performance.